 Welcome to the March 2018 issue of the Latest News in Financial Advisor #FinTech – where we look at the big news, announcements, and underlying trends and developments that are emerging in the world of technology solutions for financial advisors and wealth management!

 This month’s edition kicks off with the announcement of Fidelity’s new “Consolidated Data” platform, that aims to become a central account aggregation hub of all the relevant information regarding an advisory firm’s clients and its own business… which creates not only a newfound potential for Fidelity to create new technology value-adds for advisors, but supports Fidelity pivoting to a more open-architecture system (with a newly announced Integration Xchange that would just provide it more data to feed), and appears to be part of an even broader strategic shift that Fidelity is aiming to make Data – and not just technology – its unique custody/clearing value proposition for wealth-management-centric advisors of the future.

-From there, the latest highlights also include a number of major new product and feature rollouts this month, including:
+From there, the latest highlights also include a number of interesting advisor technology announcements, including: